Create and use Custom Elements with Angular

 Creating the custom element

-First and foremost, we need to make some changes to app.module.ts:
+First, we make some changes to app.module.ts:

 import { BrowserModule } from '@angular/platform-browser';